Students and Maternity Protection Act

 According to § 15, paragraph 1, a student should inform the university of her pregnancy and the date of delivery as soon as she knows that she is pregnant.
 The corresponding form "Notification according to § 27 paragraph 1 of the Maternity Protection Act" can be downloaded.
 In addition, a nursing student should inform the university immediately that she is nursing.
 There is no obligation to inform, but students can only invoke the protection provisions of the Maternity Protection Act if they have notified the university that they are pregnant or nursing.

-The notification (Antragsformular) must be accompanied by appropriate proof (copy of maternity certificate, certificate of study).
+The notification form must be accompanied by appropriate proof (copy of maternity certificate, certificate of study).

-Please send the notification to the Registrar's Office of the Hochschule Bonn-Rhein-Sieg, or come there, if you need help filling in the notification.
+Please send the notification to the of the Hochschule Bonn-Rhein-Sieg, or come there, if you need help filling in the notification Registrar's Office

 From there, other parties involved will be informed and consulted on your behalf.
 In particular, the responsible dean of the faculty will take the necessary protective measures within the scope of his responsibilities and, if necessary, also decide on applications on the audit side in coordination with the Audit Committee.
 In addition, the Maternity Protection Act imposes a notification obligation on the university to the responsible supervisory authority (the district government of Cologne).